 We should not confuse fitness with health.

-This is something that in my opinion all humans should be striving for and almost all of us want on some level, attaining health would almost always involve some form of exercise for an individual.
+This is something that, in my opinion, all humans should be striving for and almost all of us want on some level.
+And attaining good health will almost always involve some form of exercise for an individual.

-In todays society, so many people have slipped so far from health and therefore end up falling into the trap of extreme exercise and diet regimes to achieve better health and/or body composition...in this they often end up losing sight of long term health in the pursuit of better body composition.
+In today's society, people have, in many cases, slipped so far from this definition of 'health'.
+Many fall into the trap of extreme exercise and diet regimes to achieve better health and/or body composition.
+By doing this, they often end up losing sight of long term health in the pursuit of better body composition.

-* As a side note I really believe that we should all be exploring our own self worth and how strongly it is connected to our physical bodies and how we look.]
+[As a side note I really believe that we should all be exploring our own self-worth and how strongly it is connected to our physical bodies and how we look.]

-In future blogs I will be delving further into the rabbit hole of fitness and health.
-How to build it and where the pitfalls lie...
+In future blogs I will be delving further into the rabbit hole of fitness and health, how to build it and where the pitfalls lie.